-The Starbuck mansion at 253 Clinton Street, once declared by Watertown Daily Times writer David F. Lane to be “One of the Watertown’s most imposing mansions,” was completed in 1866 nearly 40 years prior to its arguably more imposing neighbor, the Emma Flower Taylor mansion.
+The Starbuck mansion at 253 Clinton Street, once declared by Watertown Daily Times writer David F. Lane to be “One of the Watertown’s most imposing mansions,” was completed in 1866, nearly 40 years before its arguably more imposing neighbor, the Emma Flower Taylor mansion.

-In 1846, Starbuck was elected Secretary of the Constitutional Convention which was held that same year.
-In 1848, at the age of 33, Starbuck would marry his first wife, Sarah M. Burchard, daughter of Peleg Burchard.
-They would have one daughter in 1856, Mrs. E. S. (Mary Starbuck) Goodale, who was long prominent in Watertown civic, social and philanthropic affairs, as well as heavily involved with Trinity Church, until her passing in 1946.
-James F. Starbuck’s first wife would pass away in 1857 and he would remarry in 1861 to Mrs. Roxania Boyer, widow of Judge Joseph Boyer.
+In 1846, Starbuck was elected Secretary of the Constitutional Convention, which was held that same year.
+In 1848, at the age of 33, Starbuck married his first wife, Sarah M. Burchard, daughter of Peleg Burchard.
+They would have one daughter in 1856, Mrs. E. S. (Mary Starbuck) Goodale, who was long prominent in Watertown civic, social, and philanthropic affairs and heavily involved with Trinity Church until her passing in 1946.
+James F. Starbuck’s first wife passed away in 1857, and he would remarry in 1861 to Mrs. Roxania Boyer, widow of Judge Joseph Boyer.

 In 1865-66, James F. Starbuck would have what would become known as the Starbuck mansion erected at 253 Clinton Street.
-In his 1943 article in the Watertown Daily Times for his column, Old Houses of the North Country, David Lane would describe the history of its construction–
+In his 1943 article in the Watertown Daily Times for his column, Old Houses of the North Country, David Lane described the history of its construction–

 Of wooden construction, the large house with two-story portico supported by tall, fluted columns, smacks of the Southern Colonial in type and was constructed for Senator Starbuck nearly 75 years ago by Clement Colburn, a local contractor, who took an “extended trip” to Syracuse and Utica to view their mansions and gather ideas.